 On the other hand, we should all drink more water than we usually do, so water pitchers, water filters, and even filtered water bottles make comfortable and straightforward solutions to increase our water intake without using plastic bottles.

 What is your thinking regarding distilled water vs. purified water?
+What would you choose between purified vs. distilled water?
 Have you ever drank distilled water?
 Are you by any chance using a particular type of water filter to ensure the purity, safety, and health of your daily water?